 - For food projects, ascertaining shelf life is critical.
 You don’t want to commit to an MOQ of say 5000 units, to find that they haven’t been sold by the sell-by date.
 Be aware that organic recipes may have a shorter shelf life (preservatives are there for a reason).

 - It is important to appreciate that new product development and trial runs may be expensive and that they form part of your investment programme in the business.
 Bear in mind that volumes need to be sufficient to make it worthwhile for the contractor.

 - Part of the value of using an outsourcing partner is that they will have experience of the quality issues surrounding a type of product.
 Sometimes aesthetics will be important, for example using the best packaging format and labelling to create a desire for customers to buy your product.
 In other cases such as food or personal care, there may be specific regulations that need to be complied with in the manufacture, performance or labelling of the product.

-- Where applicable, it is advisable to use a contractor who holds the necessary Accreditations for your product.
+- Where applicable, it is advisable to use a contractor who holds the necessary Certifications for your product.

-- Accreditations are listed on our Search Members page.
+- Certifications are listed on our Search Members page.

 What to do next